 WASHINGTON, April 2 /U.S. Newswire/ -- The number of small businesses receiving loans backed by the SBA through the first two quarters of FY2003 is up by more than 35 percent, compared to the same period a year ago, with the most significant increases coming in loans to minorities, women and veterans.

 The agency also reported a large increase in SBAExpress loans, which more than doubled from 6,122 loans to 13,991 over the first six months of the fiscal year.
-The increase is largely due to significant efforts by the agency to make SBAExpress loans of under $250,000 more widely available by making it easier and faster for lenders to approve the loans.
+The increase is largely due to significant efforts by the agency to make SBAExpress loans of under $250,000 more widely available by making it easier and faster for lenders to approve the small business loans.

 "The significant increase in the number of SBA-backed loans this year not only shows our commitment to continued financial assistance to U.S. small businesses, but also validates our approach to make that assistance more readily available to them," said SBA Administrator Hector Barreto.
 "We are pleased that both our outreach and streamlining efforts have proven highly effective, as reflected in the substantial rise in assistance to women, minority and veteran businesses, as well as the large increase in SBAExpress loans."